iterative/dvc.org/content/docs/studio/user-guide/experiments/index.md

 - [Visualize the experiments][visualize] using plots and trend charts.
 - [Compare experiments][compare].
-- [Run new experiments][run-experiments], including on your own cloud instances, directly from Iterative Studio.
+- [Run new experiments][run-experiments], including on your own cloud instances, directly from DVC Studio.
-- [Track live metrics and plots][live-metrics-and-plots] by sending them to Iterative Studio by using [DVCLive].
+- [Track live metrics and plots][live-metrics-and-plots] by sending them to DVC Studio by using [DVCLive].

 [explore-ml-experiments]:
   /doc/studio/user-guide/experiments/explore-ml-experiments